Schwanberg

-According to legend, Hadeloga, a daughter of Franconian king Pippin, set her veil flying from the top.
+According to legend, Adeloga, a daughter of Charles Martel, set her veil flying from the top.
 An abbey should be built wherever it landed.
 A shepherd named Kitz found the veil near the river Main, which allegedly was the origin of the abbey and the town of Kitzingen.
 A play written for children retells the story; it is occasionally performed by school children of the region.

 Parts of the region belonged to the county of Castell.

 One road leads from the Rödelsee to the top of the mountain.

 Towns and villages around the mountain are Castell, Rödelsee, Wiesenbronn, Iphofen, Birklingen and Greuth.